 What can you do to increase your live online training effectiveness?
 One key to effective live online training is to recognize that participants may be fatigued.
 Research shows that the number of hours a person works influences the likelihood that they will drop out of trainings (Sitzmann, 2012).
 Most people who join direct selling companies work a full-time job and then work the direct selling business part-time.

 In 2013 the Direct Selling Association reported that 94% of direct sellers work the business part-time.
 This means that most of the people joining your call have worked all day either in the home or at another job.
 77.4% of direct sellers are women.
 57% of women participate in the workforce.
 68% of women with a child ages 3 to 5 work in the labor force.
 That means that a good portion of your audience has been at work and also has children to care for as well.

-Put the camera at eye level.
+Put the camera at eye level or slightly higher.

-Put the light source shining on your face.
+Point the light source at your face.

-Practice before the training.
+Practice and prepare before the training.